kirisakiken/PythonMicrocontrollerSerialApplication/README.md

 6. To send data -> Write data to text box and send it.
 7. To recieve data -> Start listening with button and send data from microcontroller.

+*Note: You can use setup.py to convert entire project files to .exe*

 - Feel free to contact and ask anything via LinkedIn.